-A major work programme was completed during 2014 consisting of various permitting activities, detailed engineering work, metallurgical test work, optimization studies and exploration and condemnation drilling.
-The objective of the exploration drilling programme, estimated to comprise 13,500 metres, was to identify potentially economic mineral resources close to the Ajax mining complex for future resource definition, as well as to test several highly-prospective regional targets outside the Ajax area, which resources could add significant value to the project.
+A major work programme was completed during the balance of 2014 consisting of various permitting activities, detailed engineering work, metallurgical test work, optimization studies and exploration and condemnation drilling.
+The objective of the exploration drilling programme was to identify potentially economic mineral resources close to the Ajax mining complex for future resource definition, as well as to test several highly-prospective regional targets outside the Ajax area, which resources could add significant value to the project.
 Total expenditures for the 2014 program were \$59.3 million.
-The Ajax Project's project description and current information with respect to the permitting process is available at the British Columbia Environmental Assessment Office website at www.eao.gov.bc.ca.

-The significant 2015 work program purposes to complete by the end of the year the majority of technical studies necessary to make a production decision, while continuing the success of the 2014 program (see NRS of February 12, 2015) in the areas of various permitting activities and stakeholder engagement.
-The major technical effort during 2015 will include the commencement and completion of basic engineering, completion of various optimization trade-off studies and continued drilling to confirm and improve the block model, obtain samples for additional metallurgical test work along with ongoing condemnation and geotechnical drilling.
-Capital cost estimates and a revised economic model will be completed by year end.

-Abacus has elected to contribute its proportionate share of the estimated 2015 capital expenditure of CDN \$58.4 million the majority of which, pursuant to the Joint Venture Agreement between the parties, will be provided by KGHM on behalf of Abacus as a loan that will be recovered from Abacus' share of revenue once production commences from Ajax.
-Accordingly, commencing with the April cash call, KGHM Group has been requested to provide Abacus' portion of the project expenditures for the remainder of the year.
+The major technical effort during 2015 included the commencement and completion of basic engineering, completion of various optimization trade off studies and continued drilling to confirm and improve the block model, obtain samples for additional metallurgical test work along with ongoing condemnation and geotechnical drilling.
+Capital cost estimates and a revised economic model were completed by year end.
+Abacus elected to contribute its proportionate share of the estimated 2015 capital expenditure of CDN \$58.4 million, the majority of which, pursuant to the Joint Venture Agreement between the parties, is being provided by KGHM on behalf of Abacus as a loan that will be recovered from Abacus' share of revenue once production commences from Ajax.
+Accordingly, commencing with the April cash call, KGHM Group was requested to provide Abacus' portion of the project expenditures for the remainder of the year.